Lee Perry (voice actor)

-Lee Perry (born 16 December 1959 in Australia) is an Australian voice actor known for portraying various characters in either direct-to-video or theatrical relisted movies like Three Dollars, $9.99 and both Happy Feet and Happy Feet Two.
+Lee Perry (born 16 December 1959 in Australia) is an Australian voice actor known for portraying various characters in either direct-to-video or theatrically released animated movies such as $9.99 (2008), Happy Feet (2006), and Happy Feet Two (2011).
+He has also appeared in live action in Furiosa: A Mad Max Saga (2024).

 Career

 Perry's television voice overs include characters and narrations in Men in Black: The Series, Always Greener, Farscape: The Peacekeeper Wars and Sisters of War.

 Perry has voiced over many commercials, IVRs, radio/TV promos, ad campaigns and tour programs.

-Perry provided the narration for Baz Luhrmann's version of the song "Everybody's Free (To Wear Sunscreen)".
+In 1997, Perry provided the narration for Baz Luhrmann's version of the song "Everybody's Free (To Wear Sunscreen)".

 Personal life

 Perry currently lives in Sydney, Australia.
 His brother, Alex, is a fashion designer.